hxckr-org/hxckr-core/README.md

 ## Development

+> Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to contribute to this project.

 ### Spell Checking

 To maintain consistent spelling across the project, we use the [`typos crate`](https://github.com/crate-ci/typos) for spell checking.
 Follow these steps to run the spell check locally: